 “I’ve pitched most of my career,” she states.
 “It’s a modified fast-pitch league.
 We can’t throw using a full windmill, but the balls still come at the batters pretty fast.
 A lot of pitchers throw in the 60mph range.”

-Page 2 of 2 - Regardless of the speed, plenty of players on both sides often connect.
+Regardless of the speed, plenty of players on both sides often connect.
 Most however fly-out or get thrown out on a fielder’s choice.